ipogodin/YMCA/README.md

 ---

 ### **Slogan**
-"Redefining the Art of Commenting on YouTube—One Thought at a Time!"
+"Redefining the Art of Commenting on YouTube — One Comment at a Time!"